Unlocking the Paradox of Healthcare Innovation Financing

 The Promise of Innovative Funding Models

-Bundled care and population-based-payment models are two innovative funding strategies that show promise.
+Bundled care and population-based payment models are two innovative funding strategies that show promise.
 Bundled care funding involves a set price for a full “episode of care” spanning several healthcare provider organizations and sectors.
-In contrast, population-based-payment models involve a price paid per person in a defined community for a given period.
+In contrast, population-based payment models involve a fee paid per person in a defined community for a given period.

 These models encourage collaboration across sectors and better management of transitions in a way that benefits patients at lower overall costs.
-They also respond to a key insight about the relationship between cost and quality: high-quality care may ultimately cost less, but the costs and benefits of improving quality are often spread over time and across several individuals and organizations.
+They also respond to a critical insight about the relationship between price and quality: high-quality care may ultimately cost less, but the costs and benefits of improving quality are often spread over time and across several individuals and organizations.

 Risks of Changing Funding Models